Delivering the promise of the digital state

 The public sector needs a new breed of empathetic digital leaders who can challenge established practices, are willing to listen to others and embrace failure as a way to learn, and have the influence to drive cultural change.
 Managing digital transformation requires education and reassurance for employees, wide input into solution design and support from networks of “digital champions.”
 Employees should be encouraged to embrace a digital mindset, using data insights, and be innovative and adaptive to change.
 Our research shows that a large majority of leaders (79%) feel their culture must evolve significantly to reap the full benefits of technology.

-Finally, public sector organizations need a reimagined, tailored employee experience that treats every worker as a unique individual across the whole employee lifecycle, from recruitment to development, recognition and rewards, and wellbeing.
+Finally, public sector organisations need a reimagined, tailored employee experience that treats every worker as a unique individual across the whole employee lifecycle, from recruitment to development, recognition and rewards, and wellbeing.
 As James Stewart, CTO, Public Digital, UK says, “You need a very strong employee experience strategy that isn't just lip service.
 It has to be real and it has to be tangible for employees.”
 Structured career paths will help workers progress and fulfil their career ambitions.
 Feedback is essential, with frequent “pulse” surveys of workers and citizens, maintaining a strong link between work and the ultimate citizen experience, to help build a stronger sense of pride and purpose.
 New modern, hybrid workplaces will allow for a balance between wellbeing and productivity.
 Get it right, and the public sector should be set for an exciting decade of innovation that is attractive to both existing workers and potential recruits.

 To dive deeper into this area of the framework read: How governments can foster a digital-first culture in their workforce.

 While change is hard, standing still is not an option.
-Governments should prioritize the digital transformation agenda.
+Governments should prioritise the digital transformation agenda.
 But this will only yield the desired results if the workforce is equipped, and motivated, to use technology to build a better world for its citizens.

 There are lessons to be learned from the pioneers, and in our study we include examples of good practices from around the world.
 We present a vision for the future public sector workforce and recommend the key actions to help governments provide a 21st century citizen experience.